salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 Address: 199.36.153.7
 ```

-This shoudl resolve to the IPs provided locally with CNAME
+This should resolve to the IPs provided locally with CNAME

 - Connect to a google APIs